 Though computers may be a part of everyday life for many students in Western countries, computers—and the opportunities they present—are rare in many parts of Africa.
 Those schools that do have computers tend to rely on older models.
 So, rare is such access to technology that many people have little knowledge of how to use the computer and take advantage of basic word processing and spreadsheet software or the Internet.

-African Wildlife Foundation, together with the Annenberg Foundation, built a brand-new IT lab in the Manyara Ranch Primary School of rural Tanzania.
+African Wildlife Foundation (through its Classroom Africa initiative), together with the Annenberg Foundation, built a brand-new IT lab in the Manyara Ranch Primary School of rural Tanzania.
 Over the course of a few months in 2011, a former classroom was converted into a lab with 40 new Internet-accessible computers.
 In addition to computers, AWF initiated several infrastructure improvements to accommodate the needs of keeping and running high-end technology.
 And, because most teachers did not know how to operate computers, a two-week training seminar was held to instruct and prepare educators ahead of teaching the students.

 Access to information will be critical in coming years if conservation is to continue across the African continent.
 More informed and educated people gain access to nontraditional careers that don’t rely on unsustainable enterprises.
 Additionally, if future generations are to compete in the global marketplace, education is essential.